enkidevs/curriculum/sql/dql/basic-queries/where-3.md

  - `%` is a **wildcard**.
 This means it counts for a string of any characters of any length, including nothing.
  - `_` represents only one character.

 Therefore, `%le` denotes any string that ends in 'le'. `_le` denotes any string with only one character before 'le'.
-They can be chained together into complex patterns like `___taco%` which denotes any string containing 'taco' starting on the 4th character and with any number of characters after.
+They can be chained together into complex patterns like `___taco%` which denotes any string containing the substring 'taco' at its 4th position, and with any number of characters after.

 ```sql
 SELECT *